jonem3/ACS341-Assignment/README.md

 quite some time.
 After this, I would recommend re-running so all relevant information can be seen on the same screen.

 *For some of the following commands, `python3` may need to be replaced with `python` depending on your environment variables.
-Please verify that `python --version` is on at least version `3.10` if this is the case, as this project will not work in Python 2 or older versions of Python 3*
+Please verify that `python --version` is on at least version `3.10` if this is the case, as this project will not work in Python 2 and may not work on older versions of Python 3*

 *The majority of these commands are there to keep a clean base install of python, if you are on a managed University computer or a computer where you do not have administrator privileges, skip to step 7*